cryptexfinance/documentation/docs/decentralized_perpetuals/pi/overview.md

 slug: overview
 ---

-### What is Perpetual Futures π?
+### What is Decentralized Perpetuals π?
-Perpetual Futures π represents an advancement over Perps v1, introducing fast on-demand oracles to enhance market efficiency and responsiveness.
+Decentralized Perpetuals π represents an advancement over Perps v1, introducing fast on-demand oracles to enhance market efficiency and responsiveness.

 ### How Does It Work?
 A market is a two-sided structure involving Makers and Takers that trades synthetic exposure derived from a price oracle, governed by a specific payoff function.
 Each market operates independently with isolated risk, providing flexibility and security.

-A market in Perennial is defined by the following key components:
+A market in decentralized perpetuals is defined by the following key components:

 - Oracle: The core of each market, oracles supply one or more prices that feed into the payoff function.
 The accuracy and speed of these oracles are critical to market performance.